 The best rooms feature private pools, but even if yours doesn’t, you’ll still get to enjoy the property’s beachfront infinity pool in addition to Asian-inspired treatments at the spa, 6 restaurants and bars, and a private white-sand beach.

-Award stays range from 40,000 to 60,000 Marriott Bonvoy points per night.
+Award stays range from 40,000 to 60,000 Marriott Bonvoy points per night on average.
 Cash rates hover around $400 for a standard room.

 Geneva’s historic Hotel de la Paix hotel has been hosting Europe’s elite ever since it opened back in 1865 with a covetable address on Lake Geneva, minutes from the city’s main attractions.